MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/tab-requirements.md

 * For authentication to work on mobile clients, you must upgrade to Teams JavaScript SDK 1.4.1 and later.

-* If you choose to have your channel or group tab appear on Teams mobile client, the `setSettings()` configuration must have a value for the `websiteUrl` property.
+* If you choose to have your channel or group tab to appear on Teams mobile client, the `setSettings()` configuration must have a value for the `websiteUrl` property.

-* Microsoft Teams tab does not support the ability to load intranet websites that use self-signed certificates.
+* Microsoft Teams tab does'nt support the ability to load intranet websites that use self-signed certificates.

 ## Tools to build tabs